docs

 DATABASE_URLPostgreSQL connection string

-PORTHTTP port (default 3000)
+PORTHTTP port inside the container/process (default 3000)

 REGISTRATIONopen or closed; defaults to closed in production, open elsewhere

-DEV_LLAMA_SERVER / DEV_LLAMA_KEYFeed the seed-provider task in development
+DEV_LLAMA_SERVER / DEV_LLAMA_KEYFeed the development seed-provider task

 Digging deeper